kurtosis-tech/kurtosis/docs/docs/sdk.md

 The error that was thrown running the Starlark code

 ### [StarlarkRunProgress][starlarkrunprogress] `progressInfo`
-Regularly during the run of the code, Kurtosis' Starlark engine will send progress information through the stream to account for progress that was made running the code.
+Regularly during the run of the code, Kurtosis Starlark engine will send progress information through the stream to account for progress that was made running the code.

+### [StarlarkRunFinishedEvent][starlarkrunfinishedevent] `runFinishedEvent`
+This object will be sent _once_ at the end of the execution to signify it has ended.

+### [StarlarkWarning][starlarkwarning] `warning`
+A warning, non-fatal, message

 StarlarkInstruction
 -------------------